 Sediment management requires linking land use changes and mitigation strategies to changes in sediment yields at the watershed outlet (Walling and Collins, 2008).
 A sediment budget quantifies sediment as it moves from key sources like hillslope erosion, channel-bank erosion, and mass movements, to its eventual exit from a watershed (Rapp, 1960).
 Walling (1999) used a sediment budget to show that sediment yield from watersheds can be insensitive to both land use change and erosion management due to high sediment storage capacity on hillslopes and in the channel.
 Sediment yield from disturbed areas can be large but may not be important compared to naturally high yields from undisturbed areas.
 While a full description of all sediment production and transport processes are of scientific interest, the sediment budget needs to be simplified to be used as a management tool (Slaymaker, 2003).
 Most management applications require only that the order of magnitude or the relative importance of process rates be known, so Reid and Dunne (1996) argue a management-focused sediment budget can be developed quickly in situations where the management problem is clearly defined and the management area can be divided into homogenous sub-units.

-Knowledge of suspended sediment yield (SSY) under both natural and disturbed conditions on most tropical, volcanic islands remains limited, due to the challenges of in situ monitoring in these remote, challenging environments.
+Knowledge of suspended sediment yield (SSY) under both natural and disturbed conditions on most tropical, volcanic islands remains limited, due to the challenges of in situ monitoring in these remote environments.
 The limited data has also made it difficult to develop reliable sediment yield models for ungauged watersheds.
 Existing sediment yield models are often designed for agricultural landscapes and are not well-calibrated to the climatic, topographic, and geologic conditions found on steep, tropical islands.
 Most readily available models also do not incorporate many of the important processes that generate sediment in steep watersheds, including mass movements (Calhoun and Fletcher, 1999; Ramos-Scharrón and Macdonald, 2005; Sadeghi et al., 2007).
-Developing models that predict SSYEV from small, mountainous catchments is a significant contribution for establishing baselines for change-detection for sediment mitigation projects, and can also further improve models applied at the regional scale (Duvert et al., 2012).
+Developing models that predict SSY from small, mountainous catchments is a significant contribution for establishing baselines for change-detection, and can also improve regional-scale sediment yield models (Duvert et al., 2012).

 Traditional approaches to quantifying human impact on sediment budgets, including comparison of total annual yields (Fahey et al., 2003) and sediment rating curves (Asselman, 2000; Walling, 1977), are complicated by interannual climatic variability and hysteresis in the discharge-concentration relationship (Kostaschuk et al., 2002; Stock and Tribble, 2010).
 Sediment yield can be highly variable over various time scales, even under natural conditions.
 At geologic time scales, if an undisturbed watershed is not in a steady-state condition, sediment yields may decrease over time as it reaches equilibrium, or the sediment contributions from different subwatersheds may change with time (Ferrier et al., 2013; Perroy et al., 2012).
 At decadal scales, cyclical climatic variability like El Nino-Southern Oscillation (ENSO) events or Pacific Decadal Oscillation (PDO) patterns can significantly alter sediment yield from undisturbed watersheds (Wulf et al., 2012).